leh to nubra valley camping

 Leh to Nubra Valley is quite a popular trail among motorbikes in India.
 And this is because of the world’s highest motorable pass of KhardungLa.
 It’s from a few motorbiker friends that even I first heard about Nubra Valley.
 Naturally intrigued, I decided to visit Nubra Valley, but with a little distinction.

 I decided to not stay in hotels and rather go camping in Nubra Valley throughout my journey.
-I also thought I will hitchhike and only take public transport unless necessary.
+I also thought I would hitchhike and only take public transport unless necessary.
 This was to save money and complete my Leh to Nubra Valley journey under a strict budget.
-And in the end, I successfully travelled across Nubra Valley for 4 days for less than 2000 Rupees.
+In the end, I successfully travelled across Nubra Valley for 4 days for less than 2000 Rupees.

 Also Read: Leh To Siachen Base Camp